Program at a Glance

 Professional Path

-Develop professional contacts through substantive courses supplemented with workshops, field work, and externships in taxation, trusts, estates, and elder care.
+Demand for skilled attorneys in this practice area has grown substantially and is predicted to continue to do so for the foreseeable future.
+Develop professional contacts through substantive courses.
 One-on-one career counseling, professional and student organizations, and events with GGU Law’s robust alumni network offer additional networking opportunities.

 Flexibility

-Applicants may transfer up to 12 qualifying units from ABA-accredited JD or other LLM programs toward their LLM Degree, allowing them to graduate in as little as one semester.
-JD students may apply during the final year of their JD Program for early (provisional) admission.
+Applicants may transfer up to 6 qualifying units from ABA-accredited JD or other LLM programs toward their LLM Degree.

 Admission Requirements